- Bones and joints

 It is always an inconvenience when our bodies don’t perform the way we want them to.
 It is especially worrisome when we don’t understand why we aren’t feeling at our best.
 Many times, the feeling of being “off” can be attributed to a vestibular problem.
 Vestibular disorders can affect a person in numerous ways, and often without any pattern.
 The vestibular system includes the parts of the inner ear and brain that help control balance and eye movements.
 It consists of five sensory organs that provide our brain with information about head position and movement.

-People with vestibular disorders often experience problems with vertigo, dizziness and visual disturbance.
-Although dizziness & vertigo can occur in people of any age, it is more common amongst older adults.
+People with vestibular disorders often experience problems with vertigo, dizziness, and visual disturbance.
+Although dizziness & vertigo can occur in people of any age, it is more common among older adults.
 The feeling of dizziness can be tough to manage and might cause someone to restrict their physical activities and social engagements in order to prevent an injury from a fall.
-Other typical, secondary problems that can arise from vestibular disorders are nausea/vomiting that reduced the ability to focus or concentrate, and fatigue.
+Other typical, secondary problems that can arise from vestibular disorders are nausea/vomiting that reduced the ability to focus or concentrate and fatigue.

 Evidence has shown that vestibular rehabilitation can be effective in improving symptoms related to many vestibular disorders.
 Symptoms due to vestibular disorders can reduce the quality of life and slow down all aspects of our daily routine.